Algester

 Algester has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Algester's population, as of Nov 2025, is estimated at around 10,050.
-This figure reflects an increase of 1,030 people since the 2021 Census, which recorded a population of 9,020.
-The change is inferred from AreaSearch's estimation of the resident population at 9,975 as of June 2024, based on the latest ERP data release by the ABS, and an additional 146 validated new addresses since the Census date.
-This level of population results in a density ratio of 2,723 persons per square kilometer, placing Algester (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-Algester's growth rate of 11.4% since the 2021 census exceeded the national average of 9.7%.
-Population growth was primarily driven by overseas migration, contributing approximately 69.0% of overall population gains during recent periods.
+Algester's population is estimated at around 10,050 as of Feb 2026.
+This reflects an increase of 1,030 people since the 2021 Census, which reported a population of 9,020.
+The change was inferred from AreaSearch's estimation of the resident population at 9,975 following examination of ABS's latest ERP data release in June 2024 and an additional 146 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,723 persons per square kilometer, placing Algester in the upper quartile relative to national locations assessed by AreaSearch.
+Algester's 11.4% growth since the 2021 census exceeded the national average (9.9%).
+Population growth was primarily driven by overseas migration contributing approximately 69.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-Future population trends indicate an increase just below the median of national statistical areas by 2041, with Algester (SA2) expected to grow by 1,338 persons, reflecting a gain of 12.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
+Examining future population trends, a population increase just below the median of national statistical areas is expected.
+The suburb of Algester is expected to grow by 1,338 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.6% in total over the 17 years.

 Frequently Asked Questions - Population